DisForm.vue

 file, then upload it with the "Upload a model template (*.json)" feature of the Template-Manager.
 "Save & Generate" the model.

-On line 2, 3, and 4 of the following code, you can change the "module", "name", and "table" entries to something you prefer. ("module" means "TableSet", "name" is the Model Name as it appears on the web page, and "table" is the name of the database table.
+On lines 2, 3, and 4 of the following code, you can change the "module", "name", and "table" entries to something you prefer. ("module" means "TableSet", "name" is the Model Name as it appears on the web page, and "table" is the name of the database table.
 Avoid blanks ``.):

 {